gcallah/BookReviews/goodspeed.md

 Dot-Com bubble of 2001 resulted in high valuations for many tech companies that later proved to be sound, but also resulted in high valuations for many other companies that subsequently went bust.
-The ideal type of a bubble means that the valuation of a broad range of enterprises will become unrealistically high.
+The ideal type of a bubble means that the valuation of some genre of enterprises will become unrealistically high.
-It does not imply that none of those enterprises will succeed, and the subsequent success of some of them does not imply that there was no bubble.
+It does not imply that none of those enterprises will succeed, and the subsequent success of some of them does not demonstrate that there was no bubble.

 Similarly, in trying to show that there was no railroad stock bubble in the recession of the 1870s, G writes that, if there had been one, "one would logically expect to observe sharp spikes in railroad mileage to be followed by long plateaus of no new railroad mileage" (75).
 He then shows that railroad mileage steadily increased in the United States from 1850 through the early 20th century.
-But Jay Cooke, the central character in G's story of that recession, built very little mileage.
+But Jay Cooke, the railroad entrepreneur and central character in G's story of that recession, built very little mileage.
 The purported bubble, in fact, could well be *illustrated* by the fact that Cooke raised an enormous sum of money in order to build such a paltry amount of track.
-A more accurate dataset to test whether there really was such a bubble might consist of the valuations of railroad stocks, not the amount of miles of track built.
+A more accurate dataset to test whether there really was such a bubble *might* consist of the valuations of railroad stocks, not the amount of miles of track built.
+I am not claiming that it *would* be better, only that G did not consider that possibility.

 G further attempts to prove that there was no bubble in 1871 by pointing to the fact that Berkshire Hathaway acquired the ultimate successor of Cooke's